marjamis/website/_posts/2022-01-02-docker_registry_curl_commands.md

   - example
 ---

-Ever had to get an image manifest for a docker image in a repository before?
+Ever had to get an image manifest for a docker image in a repository before or other information from the registry directly?
 I know I have.
 Here's how you can achieve this with curl.

-One way to do this is by using curl:
+To access this type of information from the Docker Hub registry you can use:

 {% gist fe812a8657b714efb48b16204801d9cf docker_registry.sh %}